tomegb/tube-hosting-wrapper/README.md

 # tube-hosting-wrapper
-Java Wrapper for the Tube-Hosting RestApi
+A Java based API wrapper for the Tube Hosting REST API.

 | Object        | available in wrapper |
 | ------------- |:-------------:|